About Conversion Optimiser

 - Use these targeting methods to further refine your traffic:

 - Add interest categories to your ad groups to reach people interested in products and services similar to those your business offers

-- Use advanced ad scheduling with bid adjustments for specific days of the week and hours of day
+- Use advanced ad scheduling for specific days of the week and hours of day

 Changes in traffic